 The Tour De Mont Blanc as we know it now was first attempted in 1767 by Horace Benedict de Saussure and companions.
 This was the same intrepid individual who put up a reward for the first person to climb Mont Blanc itself – the reward was claimed in 1786 by two Chamonix men and Saussure himself claimed the third ascent of the mountain.

-This was an era when cultural attitude towards the mountains themselves underwent a great change.
-They had historically been viewed with fear and trepidation – they were dangerous places full of the uncontrollable forces of nature and commonly believed to be home to demons and evil spirits who’d interfere with a traveller’s journey – they were to be avoided at all costs.
+This was an era when the cultural attitudes towards the mountains themselves underwent a great change.
+They had historically been viewed with fear and trepidation – they were dangerous places full of the uncontrollable forces of nature and commonly believed to be home to demons and evil spirits who’d interfere with a traveler’s journey – they were to be avoided at all costs.

-Then in the late 18th and early 19th centuries the mountains underwent a renaissance and intrepid explorers and climbers ventured in increasing numbers into the mountains. the first acscent of Mont Blanc by a woman, Marie Paradis, was made in 1808 – remarkable considering the restrictive attitudes of society then !
+Then in the late 18th and early 19th centuries, the mountains underwent a renaissance and intrepid explorers and climbers ventured in increasing numbers into the mountains. the first ascent of Mont Blanc by a woman, Marie Paradis, was made in 1808 – remarkable considering the restrictive attitudes of society then!
 The 19th Century became known as the Golden age of mountaineering and many more routes around the Mont Blanc massif were attempted and opened.
 In addition to mountaineers, the number of visitors to Chamonix increased steadily; but until around 1870, when an improved road was opened from Geneva, it remained an exclusive resort for rich Victorians.

 The first luxury hotel was built in 1816 (The Hotel de l’Union), followed by many more.
 In 1821, ‘La Compagnie des Guides’ was created following an accident on Mt.Blanc and remains the core association of guides ever since.
 Until the end of the 19th century, mountain guides were the main economic power in Chamonix.